Aliases for CLIC6 Gene

 Previous HGNC Symbols for CLIC6 Gene

 Previous GeneCards Identifiers for CLIC6 Gene

 This gene encodes a member of the chloride intracellular channel family of proteins.
 The gene is part of a large triplicated region found on chromosomes 1, 6, and 21.
-An alternatively spliced transcript variant has been described, but its biological validity has not been determined. [provided by RefSeq, Jul 2008]
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Nov 2015]

 GeneCards Summary for CLIC6 Gene

 CLIC6 (Chloride Intracellular Channel 6) is a Protein Coding gene.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein homodimerization activity and voltage-gated chloride channel activity.
+Among its related pathways are Activation of cAMP-Dependent PKA and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+GO annotations related to this gene include protein homodimerization activity and chloride channel activity.
 An important paralog of this gene is CLIC1.

 UniProtKB/Swiss-Prot for CLIC6 Gene

 May insert into membranes and form chloride ion channels.
 May play a critical role in water-secreting cells, possibly through the regulation of chloride ion transport (By similarity).